 • Even for those who would like someone to intervene, if someone is so desperate they are willing to risk their lives, they need attention and compassion, not judgment and dismissal.

-You may find this guidance on how to help someone who is feeling suicidal of help.
+You may find this guide on how to help someone who is feeling suicidal of help.
 It talks you through what to say and what not to say and what support options could be considered.